oreopie/physics-aware-dl/README.md

 If you use this repository in your work, please cite:

 > **Jiang S., Zheng Y., & Solomatine D..
-(2020) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning.
-Geophysical Research Letters, 47, e2020GL088229. https://doi.org/10.1029/2020GL088229**
+(2020) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning. *Geophysical Research Letters*, 47.
+DOI: 10.1029/2020GL088229**

 If you have any questions or suggestions with the code or find a bug, please let us know.
 Contact Shijie Jiang at *jiangsj(at)mail.sustech.edu.cn*